Lifting the Veil: Digital Camouflage Systems

 Why a new camouflage?

-The Veil system, from Hunters Element, is the first attempt that I am aware of for a New Zealand Hunting Gear company to provide a digital camouflage option.
+The Veil system, from Hunters Element, is the first attempt I am aware of for a New Zealand Hunting Gear company to provide a digital camouflage option.
 But why was it needed?

 Disruption vs. Mimicry Camouflage